Implementation of Continuous-Variable Quantum Key Distribution with Composable and One-Sided-Device-Independent Security Against Coherent Attacks: Results

-Our implemented protocol uses two continuous-wave optical light fields which were produced by a source at one of the communicating parties (Alice) and whose amplitude and phase quadrature amplitude modulations were mutually entangled~\cite{Furusawa1998}.
+Our implemented protocol uses two continuous-wave optical light fields whose amplitude and phase quadrature amplitude modulations were mutually entangled~\cite{Furusawa1998}, produced by a source which is the only component in the setup which is not compatible with existing telecommunication components.
 Using Einstein-Podolsky-Rosen entanglement as a resource makes our protocol a CV equivalent of the BBM92 protocol for discrete variables~\cite{Bennett1992}.
 The schematic of the experimental setup is illustrated in Fig.~\ref{fig:quadrature entanglement}(a).
 Two squeezed-light sources~\cite{Eberle2010,Mehmet2011}, each composed of a nonlinear PPKTP crystal and a coupling mirror, were pumped with a bright pump field at $775$\,nm (yellow) to produce two squeezed vacuum states at the telecommunication wavelength of $1550$\,nm (red).
 The two squeezed vacua, both exhibiting a high squeezing of more than $10$\,dB, were superimposed at a balanced beam splitter with a relative phase of $\pi/2$, thus generating Einstein-Podolsky-Rosen entanglement~\cite{Furusawa1998}.
-One of the outputs of the beam splitter was kept by Alice, while the other was sent to her communication partner (Bob).
+One of the outputs of the beam splitter was kept by Alice, while the other was sent to Bob.
 The technical details of the source, including the locking scheme, were characterized in Ref.~\citenum{Eberle2013}.

 Figures~\ref{fig:quadrature entanglement}(b)-(e) show the distribution of measurement outcomes obtained by the two parties measuring either the amplitude ($X$) or phase ($P$) quadrature of their respective light field with balanced homodyne detection.
 Each measurement outcome is truly random since it stems from parametrically amplified zero-point fluctuations.
 When both parties simultaneously measure either $X$ or $P$ the strong correlations between their outcomes are clearly visible (Fig.~\ref{fig:quadrature entanglement} (b) and (e)).
 If the two parties measure different quadratures instead, the measurement outcomes are uncorrelated (Fig.~\ref{fig:quadrature entanglement}(c) and (d)).
-The strength of the correlations of Alice's and Bob's measurement for the same quadratures, which is related to the initial squeezing strength, is a central parameter in our QKD protocol and enters the key length computation directly in the form of an {\it average distance} $d_\text{pe}$, introduced below.
+The strength of the correlations of Alice's and Bob's measurement for the same quadratures, which is related to the initial squeezing strength, is a central parameter in our QKD protocol and enters the key length computation directly in the form of an average distance $d_\text{pe}$, introduced below.